zcaceres/20-dollar-react-dev/README.md

 # Learning Guide for React
 ## Become a Proficient React Dev for $20

+According to Stack Overflow, React is [the most loved technology](https://insights.stackoverflow.com/survey/2017) around today.
+There's also huge demand for React developers around the world.

-This syllabus is meant to take you, the motivated learner, from little-to-no experience coder to a proficient React developer.
+This syllabus is meant to take you, the motivated learner, from little-to-no experience Javascript coder to a proficient React developer.
+By the end of this syllabus you will not be a master.
+But you will be good enough to build and, most importantly, to make real contributions to a front-end development team.

 Total cost: **$20**

 This guide approaches learning to program like learning a language, where knowledge grows through [chunking](https://www.coursera.org/learn/learning-how-to-learn/lecture/LurUJ/what-is-a-chunk).
 Chunking means you master small pieces until they're second nature.
-Then you can combine those pieces into ever-more-complex designs.
+Then you can combine those pieces into more complex designs.

 It focuses entirely on React.

 You will:
   - Learn your nouns and verbs: Javascript Fundamentals and Syntax
   - Learn how to write sentences with your verbs and nouns: 'Toy apps' in JS
-  - Learn how to write in a specialized way, like the first time you wrote a short story or essay in a new language: Following a tutorial to make a React app
+  - Learn how to write in a specialized way, like the first time you wrote a short story or essay: Following a tutorial to make a React app
   - Learn how to communicate on your own, without training wheels: Building apps from scratch

 <!-- TODO: Set up, Github account npm, node etc -->